amitsaha/amitsaha.github.io/content/redis-sorted-sets.md

-Title: Quickstart: Using Sorted Sets in Redis from CLI, Python and Golang
+Title: Sorted Sets in Redis from CLI, Python and Golang
 Date: 2018-02-18 15:00
 Category: software
 Status: draft

+In this post, we will see a demo of *sorted sets* in Redis.
+I just learned about them and I think they are really cool.

-In this post, I will first install a [redis](https://redis.io/) server on Fedora, and demo [redis sorted sets](https://redis.io/topics/data-types-intro) and talk to the server using `redis-cli` and clients from Python and Golang.
+I will first install a [redis](https://redis.io/) server on Fedora, and demo [redis sorted sets](https://redis.io/topics/data-types-intro) and talk to the server using `redis-cli` and clients from Python and Golang.
 If you are running another operating system, please see the [download page](https://redis.io/download).